shee0129/codesamples/README.md

 Page in use: http://www.athletics.umn.edu/credentials/

-**Athletics Intranet Update 2017**:
+## **Athletics Intranet Update 2017**:

-This project was the largest I completed at the University of Minnesota.
+This project was the largest that I completed at the University of Minnesota.
 Over 500 hours of work went into the build, design, and development of a new Intranet website built on a brand new server - all built from scratch.
-The overview of this project can be found here: http://www.athletics.umn.edu/technology1/development/shee0129/updateserver/ .
+The overview of this project can be found [here] (http://www.athletics.umn.edu/technology1/development/shee0129/updateserver/).

-**Other code not included**
+## **Other code not included**

 As head of programming, I am responsible for all code include on the Athletics Intranet (www.athletics.umn.edu).
 Although most of this code is locked down, it is available to be viewed on the website.